-Miller is a nationally-recognized expert on healthcare payment and delivery.
+Miller is an internationally-recognized expert on healthcare payment and delivery.
 He has worked to help physicians, hospitals, employers, health plans, and government agencies across the U.S. and in other countries design and implement payment and delivery system reforms.
-He has twice given invited testimony to the U.S. Congress on how to reform healthcare payment, and he served for four years as one of the initial members of the federal Physician-Focused Payment Model Technical Advisory Committee (PTAC) that was created by Congress to advise the Secretary of Health and Human Services on the creation of alternative payment models.
+He has twice given invited testimony to the U.S. Congress on how to reform healthcare payment, and he served for four years as one of the initial members of the federal Physician-Focused Payment Model Technical Advisory Committee that was created by Congress to advise the Secretary of Health and Human Services on the creation of alternative payment models.

 Miller’s work has appeared in multiple peer-reviewed journals, including “From Volume to Value: Better Ways to Pay for Healthcare” in Health Affairs, “Making Value-Based Payment Work for Academic Health Centers” in Academic Medicine, “A Better Path to Value in Cancer Care” in JCO Oncology Practice, “New Approaches to Both Health Care Delivery and Payment Systems Are Needed in Rural Areas” in the Journal of Ambulatory Care Management, “How to Create Successful Alternative Payment Models in Oncology” in the American Journal of Managed Care, and “Aligning Payments, Services, and Quality in Primary Care” (with John Wasson and Harold Sox) in JAMA.
 He has written a number of widely-used papers and reports on health care payment and delivery reform, including the Center for Healthcare Quality and Payment Reform’s reports How to Create an Alternative Payment Model, Why Value-Based Payment Isn’t Working and How to Fix It, Saving Rural Hospitals and Strengthening Rural Healthcare, and Patient-Centered Payment for Primary Care.
 He co-authored A Guide to Physician-Focused Alternative Payment Models that was jointly published by the American Medical Association and the Center for Healthcare Quality and Payment Reform.